 Oil prices declined on Friday as the US works on a peace agreement between Russia and Ukraine

-Oil prices fell on Friday as the US worked to secure a peace agreement between Russia and Ukraine, a move that could increase global supply.
+Oil prices fell on Friday at close as the US intensified efforts to broker a peace agreement between Russia and Ukraine, a move that could boost global crude supply.

 Be the first to comment